Grants for Registered Charities

 If successful, you will be notified in writing along with the terms and conditions of the grant and asked for your payment details.

-Failure to keep the Trust up to date with any changes made during the grant period, or submitting monitoring information will prevent the charity from applying for future grants.
+Failure to keep the Trust up to date with any changes made during the grant period, or failure to submit monitoring information will prevent the charity from applying for future grants.

 two-hands-sign-the-word-us